Algerian War: Conquest of Algeria

+The decision to capture Algiers was made by Charles X and his ministers in January 1830.
+An invasion had already been discussed in 1827 in part in reaction to Barbary pirates activities and their ransoming of Christian captives and slaves, and the refusal of Marseilles merchants to pay their debts to the Dey of Algiers.
+By early 1830 however, the real motive was to distract and assuage with a foreign conquest French opinion hostile to the increasingly authoritarian king.

-On the pretext of a slight to their consul, the French invaded Algeria in 1830.
+On the pretext of a slight to their consul, the French attacked and captured Algiers in June 1830.
+In following years the conquest spread to the interior.
 Directed by Marshall Bugeaud, who became the first Governor-General of Algeria, the conquest was violent and marked by a "scorched earth" policy designed to reduce the power of the native rulers, the Dey, including massacres, mass rapes and other atrocities.
 Between 500,000 and 1,000,000, from approximately 3 million Algerians, were killed in the first three decades of the conquest.
 French losses from 1830 to 1851 were 3,336 killed in action and 92,329 dying in hospital.

 In 1834, Algeria became a French military colony.
 It was declared by the Constitution of 1848 to be an integral part of France and was divided into three departments: Alger, Oran and Constantine.
 Many French and other Europeans (Spanish, Italians, Maltese and others) later settled in Algeria.

 Under the Second Empire (1852–1871), the Code de l'indigénat (Indigenous Code) was implemented by the sénatus-consulte of 14 July 1865.
 It allowed Muslims to apply for full French citizenship, a measure that few took since it involved renouncing the right to be governed by sharia law in personal matters and was widely considered to be apostasy.
 Its first article stipulated: